 Ms. Johns regularly sought treatment at MedExpress.
-A note dated October 13, 2013, indicates she was seen for pain in her neck and numbress and weakness in her extremities.
+A note dated October 13, 2013, indicates she was seen for pain in her neck and numbness and weakness in her extremities.
 The note indicates this was an exacerbation of a chronic issue.
 On November 12, 2013, she was seen for pain in her neck and back that radiated to her left leg.
 She reported an old injury in which she fractured vertebrae of the cervical spine.
 She stated that her pain was not severe.
 She was assessed with lumbar sprain/strain, neck sprain/strain, radiculopathy of the arm, paresthesia, and radiculopathy of the leg.
 On December 4, 2013, Ms. Johns was treated for neck pain.
 She was diagnosed with neck sprain and instructed to return to work with no restrictions.

-On January 5, 2014, Ms. Johns sought treatment at Saint Francis Hospital emergency food for ongoing neck pain.
+On January 5, 2014, Ms. Johns sought treatment at Saint Francis Hospital emergency room for ongoing neck pain.
 She noted that she turned her head to the right at work that day and her neck just popped.
 X-rays of the cervical spine showed mild degenerative changes, more prominent at C5-6, with posterior osteophyte formation.
 She was diagnosed with neck sprain.
 On January 9, 2014, Ms. Johns was treated at MedExpress where she was diagnosed with radiculopathy and released to return to work on modified duty on January 10, 2014.

-In a January 9, 2014, reopening application for temporary total disability benefits, the current diagnosis was listed as cervical radiculopathy.
-An aggravation or progression of Ms. Johns's disability was reported and authorization was requested for referral to neurosurgery and a cervical MRI.
-The disability period was from January 9, 2014, through March 9, 2014.
-A second application was submitted on January 14, 2014, indicating Ms. Johns was temporarily and totally disabled from January 9, 2014, through March 9, 2014, due to cervical radiculopathy.
+An application for temporary total disability benefits was submitted on January 14, 2014, indicating Ms. Johns was temporarily and totally disabled from January 9, 2014, through March 9, 2014, due to cervical radiculopathy.
 It was also indicated that she needed a neurosurgical referral and a cervical MRI.
+A January 16, 2014, cervical MRI revealed mild degenerative changes, osteophyte disc complex at C2-3, a small paracentral disc protrusion at C5-6, and a small annular tear at C6-7.